JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ## Breach of dwelling size requirements
 @.
 The AAAP says _"There will be a significant proportion of family homes with 23% houses, together with all the facilities needed by families, to make sure that the whole area is family-friendly."_

 @.
+However, the approved FDS planning consent provides only 6% houses.
+Although it provides 10% maisonettes, these are classified as flats for planning purposes.

+@.
 Appendix 5 of the AAAP sets out the required number of unit sizes per phase:

 ![](http://35percent.org/img/aaapapp5.png)

 @.
 Of the 60 3-bed dwellings required by the AAAP on completed phases 1a/site 7 - only 30 were provided.
 The AAAP requires 149 3-bed dwellings on the FDS but only consented 108.
 The AAAP requires 38 4-bed dwellings but only 32 were in the planning consent.
-(We will need to check what dwelling sizes are proposed in the revised FDS application)

 @.
 The shortfalls in the family homes required by the AAAP are far more severe on the Outline scheme under the minimum specification.